-- the confidentiality of its disclosure handling and investigation process; and - that appropriate records and documentation for each step in the process are maintained.
+- the confidentiality of its disclosure handling and investigation process; and - that appropriate records and documentation for each step in the process are maintained

-11 Ensuring fair treatment of individuals mentioned in a disclosure disclosures will be handled confidentially, when it is practical and appropriate in the circumstances;
+11 Ensuring fair treatment of individuals mentioned in a disclosure

 SDI will ensure the fair treatment of employees who are mentioned in a Disclosable Matter (i.e. a disclosure that qualifies for protection under the Corporations Act), including those who are the subject of a disclosure.
 In summary: